-Section 4.
+Section 6.
 Mid-Year Election Changes

-In general, if you are an Employee subject to U.S. income tax, you purchase your Employee, Spouse (or Spouse of Record), and Dependent Child coverage under the Plan with premiums that are pre-tax dollars through the Dow Flexible Spending Program, a plan intended to qualify under Section 125 of the Code as a "cafeteria plan."

-Unless otherwise permitted by the Plan Administrator in his or her sole discretion, you may change your medical coverage level only during annual enrollment, or if you have a special enrollment event or a "change in status" and you meet all of the consistency rules (as required by the terms of the Dow Flexible Spending Plan).
-For Retirees, the Program administers changes in status events and the consistency rules the same way as for active Employees, except that you may drop a Dependent from coverage at any time other than in anticipation of a divorce (as required by the COBRA rules).
+In general, you purchase your Employee, Spouse, and Dependent Child coverage under the Program with premiums that are pre-tax dollars through the Dow Flexible Spending Plan, a plan intended to qualify under Section 125 of the Code as a "cafeteria plan."
+You may change your medical coverage level only during annual enrollment, or if you have a special enrollment event or a "change in status" and you meet all of the consistency rules (as required by the terms of the Dow Flexible Spending Plan).